trbutler/virtualmin-tools/README.md

     - Add `include /etc/nginx/upstreamConfig/*;` to your NGINX http block in `/etc/nginx/nginx.conf`.

-- Adjust Apache to list on ports 81 and 444 (these ports should **not** be opened on your firewall, these are purely for NGINX to access).
+- Run `syncNginxProxy.pl --enable-proxy` to initialize configuration, including moving Apache to private ports accessible to NGINX, but not to the public. *Note: if you are already using non-standard ports, you must complete this step manually instead, see "Manually Apache Configuration" below.*

 - Under Virtualmin -> Server Templates -> Default Settings -> Website for domain, modify "Port number for virtual hosts" to 81 and "Port number for SSL virtual hosts" to 444.

+## Manual Apache Configuration

+- Adjust Apache to listen on ports 81 and 444 by replacing the `Listen` directives in `/etc/apache2/ports.conf` for 80 and 443 to 81 and 444, respectively.
+(These ports should **not** be opened on your firewall, these are purely for NGINX to access).

+- In each existing virtual host configuration in `/etc/apache2/sites-available`, modify the `<VirtualHost>` directives, changing port 80 to 81 and 443 to 444.

+- Restart Apache using `systemctl restart apache2`.

+- Build the NGINX proxy configuration for all sites using `syncNginxProxy.pl -a`.

+- Start NGINX using `systemctl start nginx`.

+- Enable NGINX for subsequent reboots by typing `systemctl enable nginx`.

 ## Errata